 Eli Hill is an artist living and working in New York.
 They are from a working-class family in Port Huron, Michigan.
 He attended The Cooper Union (full-tuition scholarship) and Rutgers University (full-tuition scholarship).
-They were a resident of the Skowhegan School of Painting and Sculpture in 2019.
-They are currently an artist-in-residence at Silver Art Projects.
+They were a resident at the Skowhegan School of Painting and Sculpture in 2019 and Silver Art Projects from 2024-2025.

 They are the recipient of a 2024 and 2021 Youngarts microgrant and a 2020 Elizabeth Greenshields Foundation grant.
 In 2021, their one-bug drag play was commissioned for Skowhegan’s 75th-anniversary block party.
 He graduated with high honors from the Cooper Union and received the Most Deserving Third-Year and Excellence in Drawing awards.
 He was a national YoungArts Winner and a semi-finalist for the prestigious Presidential Scholar in the Arts award in 2013.